The Best Christmas Markets Across Canada

 Discover more essential experiences on the west coast of Canada.

 Set inside Banff National Park, this snowy market has a storybook mountain backdrop.
 Take a sleigh ride, then roast an apple over a campfire (the secret is to get it hot, then roll the apple in cinnamon and brown sugar), watch the Santa Claus parade and shop for a wide variety of locally made items from Bow Valley artisans.
 When you’re ready for a rest, settle in for some mulled wine, or something stronger, in the Fire Lounge.

 Here are more great things to do in Banff.

-Picture it: cobblestones and carollers, plus thousands of sparkling white lights strung over a towering, five-storey tree.
+Picture it: cobblestones and carolers, plus thousands of sparkling white lights strung over a towering, five-storey tree.
 Located just east of Toronto’s downtown, the Distillery Historic District was once Gooderham and Worts, a whisky factory founded in 1832.
-Now restored, this pedestrianized shopping area hosts the Toronto Christmas Market, widely regarded as one of the world’s best.
+Now restored, this pedestrianized shopping area hosts the Distillery Winter Village, successor to the famed Toronto Christmas Market, which was widely regarded as one of the world’s best.
 The five week program of holiday festivities includes an interactive 3-D winter wonderland, coffee lounge, live entertainment, and a guided walking tour of the district.

 Kitchener Christkindl Market